lpknight21/cardlifedb/README.md

 "Where creative sparks get stoked!"

-An open source education project focused on serving the pioneers out there who are blazing new trails in the future landscape and lighting the way for others to join in the journey.
+An open source project focused on serving the pioneers out there who are blazing new trails in the future landscape and lighting the way for others to join in the journey.

-We are in the process of getting things fired up.
+StarterLog is a seed project that serves teams who are in the process of getting things fired up.

+### Core Components

+- Angular JS
+- Firebase
+- Bootstrap
+- Font Awesome
+- Node JS
+- NPM
+- Bower JS
+- Grunt JS

 ## Setup